Spoonbaker/csc468-project/README.md

 # Aggre-Gator

 Aggre-Gator is a cloud-based RSS & Atom feed reader.
-This was done for Dr. Ngo's CSC 468 - Introduction to Cloud Computing at West Chester University of Pennsylvania.
-You may want to look at the [report](./report.pdf)
+This is a project for Dr. Ngo's CSC 468 - Introduction to Cloud Computing at West Chester University of Pennsylvania.

+_You may want to look at_:

+- The [report](./report.pdf), an explanation of Aggre-gator's design and how we built it
+- Our [CI on Garnix](https://garnix.io/repo/Spoonbaker/csc468-project); Garnix runs slightly faster than GitHub actions, and is able to take advantage of Nix's ability to cache builds, which makes CI even faster.
+- Our [CloudLab experiment profile](https://www.cloudlab.us/p/cloud-edu/aggre-gator); currently just a machine with Docker, Docker-Compose, and Nix.
+Our plan is that deployment will be fully automated after the experiment is created.

-## Development Shell
+## Development

 To get a dev shell with Nix, run `nix develop`.
+This should get you everything you need.
+It's like a Python virtualenv for your shell!

+Some general tips:

+- Commit messages should take the form `part: feature`, such as `frontend: make background neon yellow`
+- Format your code with `nix fmt` (whole project) or `npm run fmt` (frontend only).
+Your code needs to be formatted to be merged into `main`.
+If you use VSCode, you should make sure VSCode formats with Prettier, not the builtin HTML formatter.
+- If your commit fixes an issue, you can put `fixes #<issue number>` in the commit description.
+GitHub will close the issue when your commit is in `main`.
+A full list of verbs can be found [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)
+- If there's something you need to do later, adding `T` `ODO` or `F` `IXME` (without the spaces!) will ensure it doesn't make it into production.
+- If possible, rebase your feature branches onto main often.

-## Frontend
+### Frontend

 To get started: